 Free Daily Headlines

-Henderson County has spent or is obligated to spend $60 million to remove debris left in the wake of Hurricane and as the bills pile up contractors grow increasingly impatient.
+Henderson County is expected to begin receiving some federal reimbursement in the next month to begin paying for the estimated $60 million the county has spent or is obligated to spend to remove debris left in the wake of Hurricane Helene.

 “We have talked with Congressman Edwards, we’ve talked with our state representatives, we’ve talked with state staff,” Lapsley said during the quarterly meeting of the LGCCA on Oct.
 21. “Manager Mitchell and I have met with the FEMA representative over the whole region and expressed our displeasure with the situation, about six weeks ago.
 We were promised action and that things would get done here, and to be quite honest with you, I don’t see a whole lot of daylight at the end of the tunnel.
 I’m really, really concerned about the situation that we’re in.”